tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ## Keycloak logs

 Logs generated from Keycloak needs to be watched by Filebeat and aggregated.
-Hence, use [standalone.xml](https://github.com/tmtsoftware/csw/blob/master/scripts/conf/auth_service/standalone.xml) to start JBoss server which will make JBoss server to  log in json format, enable keycloak logs and generate log files under `TMT_LOG_HOME`.
+Hence, use [standalone.xml](https://github.com/tmtsoftware/csw/blob/master/scripts/conf/auth_service/standalone.xml) to start JBoss server which will make JBoss server to log in JSON format, enable keycloak logs, and generate log files under `TMT_LOG_HOME`.

 Note that system generated logs on Keycloak machine also needs to be watched by Filebeat and aggregated.
 In order to watch Keycloak logs from
 `TMT_LOG_HOME` and enable system module refer the steps from @ref:[here](logging_aggregator.md#filebeat-watching-tmt-app-logs-and-system-generated-logs).